Shear Viscosity of a strongly interacting system: Green-Kubo vs. Chapman-Enskog and Relaxation Time Approximation: Viscosity of a Gluon Plasma

 The total cross section in this scheme is energy and temperature dependent:

 For this realistic case we have calculated the $\eta/s$ as a function of the temperature for different temperatures in the range $0.2\leq T \leq 1.0\,\rm GeV$ by mean of the numerical Green-Kubo method.
-The results shown by red symbols in Fig. \ref{fig:etas_finale} are compared to the CE (red dashed line), the modified RTA (red dashed dot line) described above and the simple RTA ( black double dash-dot line) with the relaxation time proportional to the total cross section and not to the transport one.
+We notice that the entropy density $s/T^3$ is constant as for a free gas, see also par.
+3.1.
+The results shown by red symbols in Fig. \ref{fig:etas_finale} are compared to the CE (orange dashed line), the modified RTA (black dot-dashed line) described above and the simple RTA ( green dotted line) with the relaxation time proportional to the total cross section and not to the transport one.
 We find again that the CE again is in excellent agreement with the Green-Kubo result at the level of accuracy of $4\%$, while the modified RTA significantly underestimates the $\eta/s$ by about a $20\%$ at $T\sim 0.2 \,\rm GeV$.
 At increasing temperature the discrepancy tends to increase up to about a $50\%$; we can understand this result on the base of the discussion in the previous section because the $m^2_D/T^2 \propto \alpha_s(T)$ ratio becomes smaller at increasing temperature and therefore the cross section appear effectively less anisotropic.

-We notice that for $T\sim 0.2 \,\rm GeV$ we predict a $\eta/s \sim 1$ in approximate agreement with the extrapolation of calculations in Ref.\cite{ArnoldII}, even if however we have not used the full HTL propagator.
+We notice that for $T> 0.4 \,\rm GeV$ we predict a $\eta/s$ in good agreement with the extrapolation of calculations in Ref.\cite{ArnoldII}, even if however we have not used the full HTL propagator.

 A significant discrepancy is found respect to Ref. \cite{Fuini_3} especially for small temperatures, while for temperatures above $T\geq 0.5\,GeV$ there is a tendency toward an agreement.
 We have however used the same cross section in \cite{Fuini_3} hence in principle we should have a very similar $\eta/s(T)$.
 However for $T < 0.5\,GeV$ they found an increasing of $\eta/s$, while our results have a monotonic logarithm increase as a function of temperature as one would expect from the running coupling $\alpha_s(T)$ and the T dependence of the screening mass.
 It appears difficult to justify even qualitatively a non monotonic behavior of $\eta/s(T)$.
+In fact from the RTA approximation one has parametrically $\eta/s \sim T/\sigma_{tot} T^3$ and for the case of the cross section in Eq.(\ref{total_cross_section}) follows $\eta/s \sim 1 /\alpha_s(T) \sim \,ln(T/\Lambda)$, which is an increasing function of T at all temperatures.